Building Philadelphia’s Next Great Civic Space

 What would make the new park inclusive for all?
 Share your thoughts on freedom, access, safety, ownership, and representation by completing this survey.

-The new Park at Penn’s Landing is being created by and for Philadelphians like you.
+The Penn’s Landing Park is being created by and for Philadelphians like you.
 Take the survey to help make this park yours.

 Planning Boards – April 18, 2023